jcarr132/portfolio-site/content/about.md

 draft: false
 ---

-I'm a user experience (UX) researcher and software developer specializing in human factors in technology.
+I'm a user experience researcher and software developer specializing in human factors in technology.

 I have a multi-disciplinary background that includes user experience, cognitive science, software development, quantitative and qualitative